paweljarosz/defarc/README.md

 	defarc.select_branch("proper-name") -- will select and save inside DefArc module a branch data for given name
 ```

-## Branch Content
+## Branch Content:

-### .get_branch_theme([branch])
+### get_branch_theme([branch])
 Returns a branch theme of selected branch data.
-This function returns a proper branch theme if proper branch_id is provided, otherwise it returns a branch theme of saved/selected branch_table.
+This function returns a proper branch theme if proper branch_id is provided, otherwise it returns a branch theme of selected branch_table.

 * **PARAMETER:** `branch` (string, optional) - an id of a branch from Arcweave JSON or Lua table with branch data (branch_table)
 * **RETURNS:** `theme` (string) - a string with branch theme, e.g. "default"